vstark21/SDC_in_simulator/README.md

 # SDC_in_simulator

-To autonomously drive a car in a  simulated world using behavioral cloning.
+Driving a car autonomously in a  simulated world using [behavioral cloning](https://link.springer.com/10.1007%2F978-0-387-30164-8_69#:~:text=Behavioral%20cloning%20is%20a%20method,input%20to%20a%20learning%20program.).
 This can be done using traditional approach as well as deep learning approach.

 You can see a glimpse here